 From a young age, you love and feel a lot.
 Sadly, your sensitivity and empathy might have been abused rather than honoured.
 Adults in your life might have used you to be their emotional caretaker and counsellor, and people might have scapegoated you for your differences.
 If you have felt overwhelmed by intense hurt in the past, it is not surprising that to protect yourself; you have learned to do the opposite of being sensitive: to stop feeling.

-As a child, you had little choice in where you live or go to school.
-Even if your family were abusive to you or if your peers bullied you, you had no escape.
-Cutting off from your feelings is the escape when there is no escape.
+As a child, you had little choice in where you lived or went to school.
+If your family was abusive to you or if your peers bullied you, you had no escape.
+Cutting yourself off from your feelings is the only escape.
 Alongside chronic emptiness, you may also suffer from ‘derealisation’ or ‘depersonalisation’— at times, you feel dissociated from your own body, as though you are ‘floating above’ yourself.
-To cut off from negative feelings, you may have resorted to using substances or addictive behaviours as a part of your dissociative strategies.
+To cut yourself off from negative feelings, you may have resorted to using addictive substances or behaviours as a part of your dissociative strategies.
 Eating, alcohol, compulsive behaviours, and repetitive rituals can become addictive because they function to fill an inner void.
-You may also have ‘selective amnesia’, where you have unconsciously ‘forgotten’ about negative events in your early life, and can recall little about your childhood.
+You may also have ‘selective amnesia’, where you have unconsciously ‘forgotten’ negative events in your early life, and can recall little about your childhood.

-With chronic emptiness, you are watching your life goes by without living in it.
-Despite your heart’s yearning to feel alive again, whenever you try to open, you hit a wall.
-Ironically, the deep sadness and loneliness that comes from such a non-living state can be as painful as, if not more painful than the original emotional turmoil that you were trying to avoid.
+With chronic emptiness, you are watching your life go by without living it.
+Despite your heart’s yearning to feel alive again, whenever you try to open up, you hit a wall.
+Ironically, the deep sadness and loneliness that comes from such a non-living state can be as painful as, if not more painful than, the original emotional turmoil that you are trying to avoid.